Float like a girl: The intimate details of floating and feminine health

 Floating reduces inflammation, eases pain and releases muscle tension, so if you feel comfortable floating during your period it could be just what you need to beat those PMS blues.
 Obviously we don't want any foreign matter entering the float solution so if you are unable to go 90 minutes without 'refreshing' you shouldn't float until you have a lighter flow.
 You know your body better than anyone else so use your best judgement on when is the best time to float.
 Tampons have the potential to wick salt water closer inside of you, therefore a feminine hygiene cup is preferred during menstruation.
 If you haven’t gotten on the cup bandwagon I highly suggest you look into it, it’s oGo Float approved!

 Some women have reported a slight to moderate discomfort in or around their vagina during floating.
 It’s fairly rare and may only happen once, or never.
 If it does happen there is nothing wrong with you, there are various reasons this can happen.
-When women experience discomfort it’s usually due to a pH imbalance, hormonal shift or transition, small tears from a vigorous sexual encounter, or when your body is fighting off a yeast infection, UTI, or STI.
-If you believe you have an infection floating will probably not be enjoyable at this time.
+When women experience discomfort it’s usually due to a pH imbalance, hormonal shift or transition, small tears from a vigorous sexual encounter (go get it girl!), or when your body is fighting off a yeast infection, UTI, or STI.
+If you believe you have an infection especially the itchy kind, floating will probably not be enjoyable at this time.
 Follow doctor's orders and float once you're back to a healthy balance.
-Women that are younger, older or in full swing of their menstruation cycle seem to be at a higher risk of irritation due to pH and hormone changes.
+Women who are younger, older or in full swing of their menstruation cycle seem to be at a higher risk of irritation due to pH and hormone changes.

 It's also common for women who have struggled to conceive to become pregnant fairly soon after discovering floating.
-It's not scientifically proven, but seems true in the people around me.
+It's far from scientifically proven, but seems true in the people around me.
 See this post Pregnancy and Floating for more information!